 Organizing and executing a meal prep strategy isn’t as much work as it might seem, and is a great way to fill your fridge with ready-made meals that you know contain the right serving sizes of proteins, vegetables and starches to fit your needs.
+If you’re taking a rest day off, prepping meals and snacks is a great way to stay fitter even when you’re not walking.
 You don’t need to prep anything super fancy – your meal could be something as simple as a healthy sandwich with a side of fresh vegetables.
 When you’ve prepped and measured ahead of time, you eliminate the need to give any further thought to portion size when you’re ready to grab your lunch and go.

 In a world of super-sized restaurant meals and misleading food packaging, it is easy to understand how we’ve strayed from knowing what a real serving should look like.
 Learning to understand healthy portion sizes and taking steps that make it easier for you to manage your servings are key to achieving better health.

 If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!
 You can also check out our website (mobile or desktop) or follow our blog for more great walking and healthy lifestyle tips.